broadinstitute/gnomad_qc/gnomad_qc/v4/sample_qc/README.md

 ### Inferring relationships for closely related samples

-`get_relatedness_annotated_ht` annotates the relatedness table for closely related samples based on the kinship and IBS values computed by cuKING.
+`get_relatedness_annotated_ht` annotates the relatedness Table for closely related samples based on the kinship and IBS values computed by cuKING.